labgeo/bigdata2016-siose-benchmark/slides.md

 <small>Wessex Institute International Conference on Big Data, Alicante, 3-5 May 2016</small>

 Note:
 My name is J.T.
 Navarro and I presently work as a research fellow for the University of Alicante Geomatics Lab at the Geography Institute.
 I am here to present a recent computational experiment on land use and land cover geographical databases.
-For this particular experiment we designed and run a benchmark of an implementation of SIOSE, which is the the acronym of the Spanish Land Use Database, using the PostgreSQL binary JSON data type.
+For this particular experiment we designed and run a benchmark of an implementation of SIOSE, which is the acronym of the Spanish Land Use Database, using the Postgre Sequel binary Jayson data type.

 ### Contents